My Favourite Beers You Can Get Anywhere

 If you’re still reading please please please hear me out.
 I know this might seem a controversial choice but it doesn’t change the fact that I genuinely and unironically like Corona.
 If someone walks in with a case of this on a hot day I’m cheering.
 When it comes to mixing for cocktails there is no beer better suited to the job.
 Cutting a wedge of lemon/lime just the right width that it sits in the neck of the bottle is an artform and one of life’s most satisfying feelings.

-Corona doesn’t really have much of an origin stories.
+Corona doesn’t really have much of an origin story.
 It’s originally brewed in Mexico by a few different breweries but is now brewed under contract all over the world using corn in the recognisable Mexican lager style.
 These days, craft brewers have started a big push towards ‘cerveza’ (Spanish for beer) with some openly admitting they are trying to ‘jazz up’ a Corona, as if the wedge of lemon wasn’t already doing that.
 They wouldn’t rip off this style if it wasn’t worth replicating, the only difference being I can get Corona by the bucket everywhere I go.
 Thank you for hearing me out.

 Stone & Wood Pacific Ale